 The balcony is a good size at 12″ x 12″, even with a pillar in the way, I make the most of my space.
 This glass and iron shelving unit is a great way to use that vertical space.
 I love the way the Elephant Bush trails down on either side.
 Just about all of these pots were purchased at Goodwill or Thrift stores and then I drilled drainage holes in them.
 This is such an economical way to get unique planters, even a bird cage.

 This bird cage is lined with Sphagnum moss and filled with cactus soil.
 The little Gnome and bench adds a whimsical touch.
+I recently found a wonderful online shop for purchasing both succulents and fairy garden supplies, try Mountain Crest Gardens, a family owned business out of Northern California.

 This metal staggered shelving unit is from Amazon and a great value and it fits many pots, even heavy ones.
 Right now I have my succulent garden dishes, including a talavera mexican pot and a metal fruit bowl that I converted simply by adding a cocoa liner.